 Dampness/moisture is a key area of concern for mould growth in indoor environments.
 Dampness can be defined as any visible, measurable or perceived, unwanted and excess moisture in an indoor environment. (source)

-For the purpose of this blog post, I am going to suggest a method to treat everyday, surface mould in your bathroom.
-If you notice mould elsewhere in your home, or if you suspect your mould issue is extensive and hidden behind walls and flooring, I strongly suggest finding a mould specialist (Nicole Bijlsma, building biologist and wealth of information, recommends looking here).
+The best way to handle mould is to use a combination of preventative measures, regular cleaning and natural cleaning solutions.
+For the purpose of this blog post, I am going to suggest ways treat everyday, surface mould in your bathroom.
+If you notice mould elsewhere in your home, if you have a mould sensitivity or suspect it is more than just a surface issue, I strongly suggest you consult a professional mould specialist (Nicole Bijlsma, building biologist and wealth of information, recommends looking here).

-🪣🧽 Paste option – 1⁄4 cup of sodium percarbonate, 2 tablespoons of hot water and 5 drops of clove (or tea tree) essential oil, mixed into a paste.
+a.
+Paste option – 1⁄4 cup of sodium percarbonate, 2 tablespoons of hot water and 5 drops of clove or tea tree essential oil, mixed into a paste.

-🪣🧽 Liquid option – 1⁄4 cup of hydrogen peroxide (3%) and 5 drops of clove (or tea tree) essential oil, combined in a spray bottle (dark-coloured glass is best here).
+b.
+Liquid option – 1⁄4 cup of hydrogen peroxide (3%) and 5 drops of clove or tea tree essential oil, combined in a spray bottle (dark-coloured glass is best here).

 Nicole Bijlsma’s protocol is to vacuum the affected non-porous surface using a vacuum cleaner fitted with a HEPA filter, then wipe with a damp microfibre cloth (soaked in ½ litre of water and a generous squirt of dishwashing liquid), and vacuum again.
 The cloths should then be rinsed thoroughly before reusing, and discarded (along with the HEPA filter and disposable vacuum cleaner bag) at the end of the process.
 You might like to try this method, and then hydrogen peroxide or sodium percarbonate/water paste to help reduce discolouration.